-Procedure for river node selection TIER Data/GIS layers Filtering pro cess Additional explanation Minimum unit This Tier comprises both establishment of river nodes and some previously e rationalisation of stablished nodes. i.
+Data/GIS lavers Procedure for river node selection Minimum unit Data/GIO layois Filtering prov cess Additional explanation This Tier comprises both establishment of river nodes and some previously estimated by the stabilishment of river nodes and some previously estimated by the stabilishment of th rationalisation of stablished nodes. i.
 Place a node at each DWAF gauging weir for which there is a hydrological record. ii.
 Place a node at the upstream limit of the inundation of any major dam.
-Sub-quaternary (a) In a setion a iii.
+Sub-quaternary iii.
 Place a node upstream of mines, towns or other localities likely to influence water quality.
-VII Infrastructure (a) Insertions. iv.
-Place a node at each quaternary intersection where the area covered by farm dams in the upstream quaternary is > 5 times that of the downstream quaternary.
+VII Infrastructure (a) insertions. iv.
+Place a node at each quaternary intersection where the area covered by farm dams in the up- stream quaternary is &gt; 5 times that of the downstream quaternary.
 Quaternary v.
 Place a node on a river imme- diately upstream of the confluence with an Inter Catchment Transfer (IBT). vi.
 Remove any nodes that are inundated by impoundments. (b) Deletions. vii.
 Remove any nodes that describe upstream sections for which no description is required, e.g. impoundments.
 Sub-quaternary VIII RDM data Comprehensive or Inter- mediate Reserve determinations.
 Place a node at the nearest quaternary boundary downstream of each Ecological Water Requirement (EWR) site.
-IX First level rationalisation Minimum distance between nodes = 10 km. i.
+IX First level Minimum distance between nodes = 10 km. i.
 Delete nodes that are less than 10 km (river length) apart.
-Retain the node that is closest to a quaternary intersection. n/a Minimum contribution to natural Mean Annual Runoff (nMAR) = 1%. ii.
-Delete nodes where the cumulative contribution to nMAR <1%. Х Water resource management /planning/ allocation Where applicable for hydrology/ water resource management/ planning/ allocation.
+Retain the node that is closest to a quaternary intersection. n/a rationalisation Minimum contribution to natural Mean Annual Runoff (nMAR) = 1%. ii.
+Delete nodes where the cumu- lative contribution to nMAR <1%. x Water resource management /planning/ allocation Where applicable for hydrology/ water resource management/ planning/ allocation.
 It is essential that ecological information can be provided at a scale (and locations) relevant to other procedures linked to the Classification Process.
 If these are not already captured in the node delineation process described above, insert nodes at relevant positions as dictated to by other procedures linked to the Classification Process.
-XI International Water Agreements (IWA) Based on IWAs signed between South Africa and neighbouring countries.
+Sub-quaternary XI International Water Agreements (IWA) Based on IWAs signed between South Africa and neighbouring countries.
 Place node at each quaternary intersection where required for an IWA.
 Sub-quaternary